Ennea – LEVELS of Development Outlined (Part 3b)

 LEVEL 6 – Over-compensation

-Internal Attitudes – We are cynical, extreme, greedy, impatient, intellectually arrogant, pessimistic, stingy.
-We distrust & jump to conclusions
+♦︎ Internal Attitudes – We are cynical, extreme, greedy, impatient, intellectually arrogant, pessimistic, stingy.
+We are distrusting & jump to conclusionsuptight anxious

-Basic Fear of this Level (red flag) – That we’re never going to find our place with people or in the world
+♦︎ Basic Fear (red flag) – That we’re never going to find our place with people or in the world

-Throughout the Levels, the strategies we use is an attempt to ‘manage’ underlying feelings of anger, shame, or fear.
+Throughout the Levels, the strategies we use are a way to ‘manage’ underlying anger, shame, or fear.

 At Level 6 we over-compensate for those emotions.
-We’re so desperate to have others accept our self-image that we act out in truly offensive ways – are abrasive, indignantly angry, moralize, scold.
+We’re so desperate to have others accept our self-image that we end up being offensive – abrasive, indignantly angry, moralizing, scolding.

-● We’re highly critical both of self and others: judgmental, picky, perfectionistic.
-Impatient, never satisfied with anything unless it is done according to our prescriptions.
+● We’re highly critical both of self & others: judgmental, picky, perfectionistic.
+Impatient, never satisfied with anything unless it’s done according to our prescription.

-● Very opinionated about everything: correcting people and badgering them to “do the right thing” – as we see it.
+● Are very opinionated about everything : correcting people and badgering them to “do the right thing” – as we see it.

-“While it’s true that part of your type is genetically predetermined, without question your early childhood experiences vastly affect your development.
+“While it’s true that part of your type is genetically predetermined, without question our early childhood experiences vastly affect our development.

-The quality and style of parenting, in conjunction with environmental givens — health, income, education, location, and wealth or dearth of physical, emotional, or spiritual resources — have everything to do with your ability to function at the higher, the middle, or the lower spectrum of your EnneaType.
+The quality & style of parenting, in conjunction with environmental givens — health, income, education, location, and wealth or dearth of physical, emotional, or spiritual resources — have everything to do with our ability to function at the higher, the middle, or the lower spectrum of our EnneaType.

-You began life whole, but whatever happened in your early life led to the development of a set of adaptive behaviors that suppressed your essence and created a self driven by its own self-constructed ego.
+We began life whole, but whatever happened in our early life led to a set of adaptive behaviors that suppressed our essence & created a self-constructed ego. ennea symbol

-These traits are sustained by habit and the failure to examine your beliefs.
-If your childhood was particularly dysfunctional, your coping mechanisms will likely be more rigid and more neurotic than those people who had “normal” or idyllic upbringings.
-Fear grows in proportion to the dysfunction — the greater your early childhood family’s dysfunction the greater your underlying fear, anger, or need for relationship.”
+These traits are sustained by habit & the failure to examine our beliefs.
+If our childhood was particularly dysfunctional, our coping mechanisms will likely be more rigid and more neurotic than those people who had “normal” or idyllic upbringings.
+Fear grows in proportion to the dysfunction — the greater our early childhood family’s dysfunction the greater our underlying fear, anger, or need for relationship.”

 NEXT: Levels of Development – part 3c